blb1981/react-hooks-todos/README.md

 # React Hooks Todos App

-Simple to do list application using React Hooks, developed with create-react-app.
+Simple [To Do List application using React Hooks](https://react-hooks-todos-mlg.netlify.app/), developed with create-react-app.